asterizk/analyze_shutdowns/README.md

 A Zsh script that parses macOS's `last` log to display a timeline of system reboots, classifying them as **intentional** (if preceded by a shutdown), and calculating the **implied uptime** between reboots.

-## Features

-- ✅ Labels reboots as `[intentional]` if triggered by user
-- ✅ Calculates uptime as the time between one reboot and the next
-- ✅ Cross-references reboot timestamps with `softwareupdate --history` to identify nearby macOS updates
-- ✅ Displays **multiple software updates per reboot**, formatted as `[Update 1, Update 2]`
-- ✅ Removes redundant version numbers from update names for cleaner output
-- ✅ Properly handles year rollovers (e.g. Dec 2024 → Jan 2025)
-- ✅ Configurable time window for matching reboots to updates (`MATCH_WINDOW_SEC`, default 1800s)

 ## Example Output

 ```